-Although it may seem like the civilian work force is a stark contrast from active military duty, WIN Home Inspection Fisher, Ind.
+Although it may seem like the civilian workforce is a stark contrast from active military duty, WIN Home Inspection Fort Myers, FL.
 Jason Vernier has found many similarities between his Navy service and business ownership.

 “The training I received in the Navy is absolutely critical to what I do now,” Vernier said.
 “My background in aviation safety gave me an eye for safety that I get to use every day, and the military discipline taught me how to be a successful franchise owner.”